Home Future StudentsCurrent StudentsFaculty & StaffPatientsAlumni

 To complete the requirements for the PhD, you must register for a minimum of 30 semester hours of doctoral thesis credit, with no more than 10 of those hours in any one term.
 No more than 10 semester thesis hours may be taken preceding the comprehensive examination.

-FOR AMC STUDENTS: The assistant dean will go through your thesis page by page, checking to see that all of the style and policy manual guidelines were followed.
+For CU-Anschutz Students: The assistant dean will go through your thesis page by page, checking to see that all of the style and policy manual guidelines were followed.
 This is not an editorial check.
-The thesis should be printed on plain paper (not on thesis paper) but in its final form and conform to the standards outlined in the UC Denver Anschutz Medical Campus Thesis Style and Policy Manual.
+Thesis Style and Policy Manual.

 Depending on when you wish to graduate, the thesis must be turned in to the Graduate School by the deadline dates established for a given graduation cycle (see the PhD/EdD Resources page for deadline information).
 Regardless of the thesis submission deadline date for any graduation period, the final thesis must be submitted to the Graduate School no later than 60 days after your thesis defense.